 Don’t skip home school sites, either.
 These are frequented by parents, and can sometimes offer you a more varied audience than sites that caters to teachers.
 Traffic isn’t the main goal for this strategy – you really want those high-value links – but you never know who might want to buy what you’re selling.

-This is a guest post by Rebecca Haden, the owner of Haden Interactive, a content-focused web firm serving clients on four continents.
+by Rebecca Haden, the owner of Haden Interactive, a content-focused web firm serving clients on four continents.
 She has been writing for the web since the 20th century, and has been an SEO copywriter since 2007.
-Rebecca's degrees are in linguistics: B.A. from the University of California San Diego and M.A. from San Diego State University.
+Rebecca’s degrees are in linguistics: B.A. from the University of California San Diego and M.A. from San Diego State University.
 She lives in Fayetteville, AR, with her husband, kids, and dogs.
 She also operates an educational site, FreshPlans, and teaches college writing classes in her spare time.

 WordStream’s guest authors are experts, entrepreneurs, and passionate writers in the online marketing community who bring diverse perspectives to our blog on a wide range of topics.